 The body has a natural detox system built right in.
 Your liver filters out toxins, your lungs expel carbon dioxide, your skin pushes out sweat and your intestines excrete waste products.

-For this reason, if you eat healthily most of the time, there’s no need to go on a juice cleanse or detox.
+For this reason, if you eat healthfully most of the time, there’s no need to go on an extended juice cleanse.
 In fact, switching to a juice-only cleanse can actually wind up doing more harm than good and may cause side effects like low energy levels, constipation and irritability.

 Buying the juices pre-made can get pricey, too.
 A bottle of raw-pressed juice from popular brands can set you back $8 a bottle.
 If you enjoy sipping on one juice a day, that’s over $200 a month for just one person alone.